 What is a Guardian Home?

-Regal Doodles remains committed to keeping our breeding dogs and litters in private home settings as opposed to making them kennel dogs that rarely get interaction or love.
+Regal Doodles remains committed to keeping our breeding dogs and litters in private home settings.
+We will never have kennel dogs that rarely get interaction or love.
 In order to achieve the genetic diversity needed for a successful breeding program, Regal Doodles has found that we need to maintain more breeding dogs than we can accommodate living in our homes as our pets.
 Our solution was to reach out to our friends, family members and neighbors to become “guardians” to our breeding dogs.
 A guardian dog lives with the guardian home as their pet.
 We retain breeding rights to that dog for a set period of time.
-Once the dog’s breeding career is completed, they are spayed or neutered and live for the rest of their lives as the guardian home’s pet.
+Once the dog’s breeding career is complete, they are altered and live the rest of their lives as the guardian home’s pet.

 Can anyone become a guardian home?

-No, we maintain very high standards as to who can own our dogs and how they are treated and cared for.
+Regal Doodles maintains very high standards as to who can own our dogs and how they are treated and cared for.
 If the guardian is not someone we know well, we have an extensive interview process.
-All guardian homes sign a contract that outlines exactly what the terms of the agreement are.
+All guardian homes, including our family, sign a contract that outlines exactly what the terms of the agreement are.
+This protects all parties involved.

 How much time will my guardian dog spend away from home?